dfisher95350/dfisher95350.github.io/about/index.md

 I have more than 20 years of software development experience in diverse business domains.
 I've designed and implemented sophisticated, high-volume, business-critical systems.
 I've set product and technology vision and planned technical and product roadmaps.

 My comfort-zone is deep and broad: low-level code to high-level design.
 I lead teams and mentor developers.
-I have strong abilities to document, prioritize and organize, as well as excellent communication skills.
+I have strong abilities to document, prioritize, and organize, as well as excellent communication skills.

 For more detail, see: